This crochet star garland pattern will be just the touch you need to add a little handmade to the holidays.

 Round 1: CH 2, In 2nd CH from the hook HDC 15 times, SL ST to top of first HDC.
 (15)

 Round 2: *CH 6, in 2nd CH from the hook SC, HDC in next 2 CH’s DC in next 2 CH’s, SK 2 ST, SL ST into next ST, repeat from * for a total of 5 points (to make the star) finishing with the last SL ST into the SL ST of the previous round.

-Blocking: I highly recommend blocking your crochet star afterward to give it a nice flat, clean look otherwise it will start curling up at the edges.
-A great tutorial can be found on Moogly Blog on how to wet block a crochet project and comes in handy with so many crochet projects to give them a neat finished look.
+Blocking: I highly recommend blocking your crochet star afterward to give it a nice flat, clean look, otherwise it will start curling up at the edges.
+It will give your crochet star a finished look.

 I finished mine with hair spray after I was done to make sure they really held their shape.